xtuml/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.dnt.md

 ### 6. Design

-This shall be done in the design note that follows.
+This shall be done in the implementation note that follows.

 ### 7. Design Comments